Trent Parke: Early life

+Career

+Parke has worked as a photojournalist for The Australian newspaper.

 In 2003 he and his wife, the photographer Narelle Autio, made a 90,000 km trip around Australia, resulting in Parke's books Minutes to Midnight and The Black Rose.

 Parke became a member of the In-Public street photography collective in 2001.
 He became a Magnum Photos nominee in 2002 and a member in 2007; the first Australian invited to join.